leylaKapi/leylaKapi.github.io/source/_posts/2014-11-08-how-to-use-getextra-and-putextra-in-android-for-string-data.markdown

 title: "How to use getExtra and putExtra in Android for string data"
 date: 2014-11-08 14:21:19 +0200
 comments: true
-categories: getExtra putExtra android mobile application user string data get set put
+categories: getExtra putExtra android mobile application user string data get set put en
 ---

 ### Use getExtra and putExtra